koaning/human-learn/docs/guide/function-preprocess/function-preprocessing.md

 X.head(4)
 ```

+The goal of the titanic dataset is to predict weather or not a passenger survived
+the disaster.
 The `X` variable represents a dataframe with variables that we're going to use
-to predict the survival rate (stored in `y`).
+to predict survival (stored in `y`).
 Here's a preview of what `X` might have.

 |   pclass | name                    | sex    |   age |   fare |   sibsp |   parch |
 |---------:|:------------------------|:-------|------:|-------:|--------:|--------:|